duyphong1204/Logseq/pages/ULISS___Sem4___Linguistic 1___Week 2___Test.md

 	- Write TWO words which contain the sound described as "voiced alveolar retroflex". #card collapsed:: true
 		- red, right
-- 10.Which sound is described as the following: voiced palatal glide?
-- /w/
-- /l/
-- /r/
-- D. /j/
-- **Incorrect**
-- 0/1 Points
-- 11.Point out the voiceless sound of the word "Dental" #card
+- Point out the voiceless sound of the word "Dental" #card
 	- /t/
 - **Correct**
 - 1/1 Points